 Best Baits For Pennsylvania Steelhead: What The Guides Use

-The most popular and the best baits for Pennsylvania Steelhead include live worms, plastic worms, egg baits such as spawn sacs and beads, and flies.
-Although these are the most popular baits, both river guides and anglers will use some other effective baits.
+The most popular and most effective baits to catch steelhead in Pennsylvania include live worms, plastic worms, and egg baits such as spawn sacs, skein, beads, and flies.

 Guides will change their baits based on their observations of the current water conditions, light conditions, fishing pressure, and fish feeding behavior.
 YOU SHOULD TOO.

-Steelhead Worms: Best Bait For PA Steelhead?
+Steelhead Worms: Best Bait For PA Steelhead

 The pink worm, in particular, has proven to be highly effective on many guided fishing trips and there are days when my guides and I will determine that most of the fish caught are on worms.